Share my Free DFA Guide

 - Increase the service's usability, utility, and customer engagement

 If you do need some design help, you can check out his services page too.

 Hope you find it useful, and feel free to connect!

-Brian T. O'Neill is a consulting product designer, podcast host, and speaker who helps companies design innovative human-centered data products powered by data science & analytics.
+Brian T. O'Neill is a consulting product designer, podcast host, and speaker who helps companies turn analytics and ML into indispensable decision support applications.